lilactown/helix/docs/creating-components.md

 React components always expect a single argument: a _JavaScript object_ that holds all of the props passed to it.

-If we were to call our component like a normal function (which you should not do!
+If we were to call our component like a normal function (which you should **not do**!
 See [Creating Elements](./creating-elements.md)), we would need to pass in a JS object to it: